bredele/domwalk/README.md

 domwalk
 =======

-  traverses recursively dom elements as well as text nodes.
+  walk dom elements as well as text nodes.

 ## Usage